 Once all the data is present on the GPU, the transpiled kernels can be dispatched.
-Dispatching the transpiled kernels is more involved than dispatching the interpreter kernel and the transpiled kernels.
+Dispatching the transpiled kernels is more involved than dispatching the interpreter kernel.
+Program 4.2 shows the difference between dispatching the interpreter kernel and the transpiled kernels.
 An important note, is that the transpiled kernels must be manually compiled into machine code.
 To achieve this, CUDA.jl provides functionality to instruct the driver to compile the PTX code.
-The same process of creating PTX code and compiling it must also be done for the interpreter kernel, however, this is done by CUDA.jl automatically when calling the @cuda macro in line 6.
+The same process of creating PTX code and compiling it must also be done for the interpreter kernel, however, this is done by CUDA.il automatically when calling the @cuda macro in line 6.

 Similar to the interpreter, the frontend and backend are executed before the parameter optimisation step to improve the runtime.
 Each kernel is compiled into machine code after it has been generated to ensure, as little work as possible needs to be done during the parameter optimisation loop.
 However, as will be explained in Chapter 5, storing the compiled kernels is very memory intensive.
-This means that if many expressions need to be evaluated at once, a lot of memory will be required.
+This means that if many expressions need to be evaluated at once, a lot of memory is required.